tylertreat/BoomFilters/README.md

 A Stable Bloom Filter (SBF) continuously evicts stale information so that it has room for more recent elements.
 Like traditional Bloom filters, an SBF has a non-zero probability of false positives, which is controlled by several parameters.
 Unlike the classic Bloom filter, an SBF has a tight upper bound on the rate of false positives while introducing a non-zero rate of false negatives.
 The false-positive rate of a classic Bloom filter eventually reaches 1, after which all queries result in a false positive.
 The stable-point property of an SBF means the false-positive rate asymptotically approaches a configurable fixed constant.
 A classic Bloom filter is actually a special case of SBF where the eviction rate is zero and the cell size is one, so this provides support for them as well (in addition to bitset-based Bloom filters).

+Stable Bloom Filters are useful for cases where the size of the data set isn't known a priori and memory is bounded.
+For example, an SBF can be used to deduplicate events from an unbounded event stream with a specified upper bound on false positives and minimal false negatives.

 ### Usage

 ```go